hctel/angleiron/doc/protocol.md

 Use to order new stock
 Request must give the component ID and the quantity
 ### STOCKDEDELIVERED
-Use to let known the database when knew component arrives Request must give the component ID and the quantity
+Use to let known the database when new component arrives Request must give the component ID and the quantity
 ### STOCKTOORDER
 Use to let known the marchand what he must order